cdsittampalam/documentation/docs/Partner API.md

 Using the `company_id` for the company you created, you can add either a company or user as a trusted party.
 You need to specify both the `address` web address for the trusted party and the `type` of trusted party either as `company` or `user`.

 The users would have been added to the Qredo network through the Qredo Web App.

+If you add a trusted party that is a user, you will receive an approval request on the Qredo Mobile app.
+Once approved, you will be able to find the trusted party on

 #### Example Request for a Company